plusnew/core/README.md

 The Async-Component is used for displaying asynchronous content.
 Return as a promise, and it will show the loading content, until the promise got resolved.

-For example you can implement that a dom element gets created after a period of time, or you can lazyload another module and display it when it got loaded.
+For example, you can implement that a dom element gets created after a period of time, or you can lazyload another module and display it when it got loaded.
 The given Promise should get resolved with an JSX-Element you want to show.

 Note: it is necessary that the promise gets resolved and not rejected, it is recommended to catch your own promise.